ROLEX SUBMARINER 6536-1 'RED DEPTH'

 Just how rare?
 Scholars found that less than 10 examples have ever been sold on the open market.
 The only acceptable serial range is 112,xxx with matching 55 caseback stamping, such as the present example.

 This watch comes with its original dial that still demonstrates a strong Geiger reading, the lacquer has gassed out as you would expect but the text has remained in very good condition.
 The hands are early tritium, likely early to mid-60s based on consistency and UV reaction as is the fat font Mk4 insert.
-The bracelet is a 6636 stretch rivet with 80 end links with a clasp stamp of 3/66.
+The bracelet is a very rare 6636 stretch rivet with 80 end links with a clasp stamp of 3/66.
 The case has been polished at some point but still shows strong lugs for its age.

-The movement has recently been serviced and is running around +8 secs per day and at 210 amps.
+The movement has recently been serviced and is running around +5 secs per day and at 210 amps.
 Not bad for a 69-year-old watch.

 With perfect examples fetching six figures, this watch is priced extremely fairly and will sit proudly in any collection as one of the rarest Rolexes ever.